ariel-tchougang/wuxia-serverless-gen-ai-app/README.md

 Ideas for next steps:

-- Add authentication with Cognito or JWT
+- 🔐 Add authentication with Cognito or JWT: check [here](./cognito-integration/README.md)

 - Add support for more models (Claude, DeepSeek, etc.)